-But, what does all of this mean for you?
+But, what does all this mean for you?
 Well, as expected, each of these design mechanisms has its pros and cons.

-The tilt-head design of the Artisan mixer provides increased accessibility and ease of use.
+The tilt-head design of the Artisan mixer provides increased ease of use.
 Users claim the tilt-head makes it very easy to attach other accessories to the mixer.
 It’s also very easy to remove those same accessories when finished using them.
 But there is a downside to Artisan tilt-head.
 Since the head is held in place by a locking pin, the mixer becomes less stable under heavy use.
 Heavy use refers to mixing large batches of ingredients.

 Check out these other KitchenAid Mixer Comparisons:

-Despite these differences, both KitchenAid stand mixers possess a few similarities.
+Despite these differences, both KitchenAid stand mixers have a few similarities.
 For one, the mixing bowls are fitted with handles for better grip and easy transfer of the mixture or batter.
 Also, both come with a pouring shield or guard on the bowls.
 This helps to prevent or minimize the splatter of ingredients while mixing or pouring.

 The mixing bowls of both mixers are constructed from stainless steel.
-Owners of KitchenAid Artisan mixers desiring glass bowls can purchase them separately.
+Owners of KitchenAid Artisan mixers desiring glass bowls can buy them separately.
 However, a special Artisan series known as Artisan Design comes with glass rather than stainless bowls.

 Placing the two models side by side gives the impression that the Pro 600 is much taller than than the Artisan.
 However, if the tilt-head of the Artisan is adjusted to its full height, it becomes the taller of the two machines.